 The college I’ve enrolled in for learning Mandarin in Shanghai is East China Normal University, or ECNU, but other good study-abroad programs are offered by Jiao Tong University and Fudan University.

 In my first semester of the Chinese language course, my class boasted 14 nationalities, from Turkish to Kazakh, to Russian, to Korean.
 Apart from the intriguing sample of humanity I could enjoy every morning, it was particularly challenging to see how each and every one of them had their own way to absorb a foreign language, from not understanding to purpose of the verb “to be” of our outlandish Russian classmate, to the introduction of nasal vowels by the French team.

 Although the course was English-Chinese, not many of us were comfortable in English, and the room, soon labeled “tea house” by our laoshi, inevitably became a picturesque mosaic of human nature.

 “You’ll make a lot of friends in less than no time,” told me my local guide in Beijing while unearthing tales around the Forbidden City.

-As the Mandarin lessons started, I kept wondering how on earth I could meet so many people if I had no idea even on how to introduce myself.
+As the Mandarin lessons started, I kept wondering how on earth I could meet so many people if I had no idea even how to introduce myself.
 It didn’t take me long to understand her statement.
 From within the university, one of the most common activities is language exchange, namely Chinese students who want to improve their English skills provide free classes to foreign students who enrolled to learn Mandarin.

-Apart from having fun while studying, this is also they best way to make friends.
+Apart from having fun while studying, this is also the best way to make friends.
 I have three language partners and our classes take place in cafes and restaurants over a cup of Jasmine tea or a portion of chǎo miàn, 炒面 (stir-fried noodles), as well as along the rivers of the water towns surrounding Shanghai’s territory.

 Despite my initial panic, I’m glad I took the challenge.